2009 FA Cup final: Team selection

 Everton were without long-term injury victims Phil Jagielka, Mikel Arteta, Yakubu Aiyegbeni, Victor Anichebe and Nuno Valente.
 On-loan Brazilian striker Jô was cup-tied.
 Andy van der Meyde, who set up the winning goal in the fourth round tie with Liverpool, had since been released by the club.
 This meant that there was a place on the Everton bench for 17-year-old winger Jose Baxter.

 Summary

 First half

-Louis Saha scored for Everton with a left-footed shot to the bottom-left corner just 25 seconds into the match, the fastest goal in FA Cup Final history.
+Louis Saha scored for Everton with a left-footed shot to the bottom-left corner just 25 seconds into the match.
 The previous fastest goal was by Bob Chatt of Aston Villa 30 seconds into the 1895 final.
+It would the fastest goal scored in FA Cup final history until the 2023 final, when Manchester City's İlkay Gündoğan scored after 13 seconds.
 Tony Hibbert received a yellow card for tripping Florent Malouda in the eighth minute.
 Didier Drogba levelled the match for Chelsea in the 21st minute with a header set up by a left-wing cross from Malouda.